-order to meet the rent or to survive the often rough ghettos in which they are forced to live.
+Heather, like a lot of transsexuals and transvestites, knows the difference between the street world and the world of the intellectual liberationist.
+Street queens (gav transvestites) and transsexuals often cannot afford it.
+It's their business to be sex objects, sometimes to reduce themselves to commodities in order to meet the rent or to survive the often rough ghettoes in which they are forced to live.
 Frequently they cannot get jobs as women, or cannot keep them; the street becomes breadwinner, and principal place of social contact.
-Heather has seen both worlds - she has mingled with the liberation crowd and the street people.
+Heather has seen both worlds--she has mingled with the liberation crowd and the street people.
 She understands that neither is better than the other, just that the liberationists have the convenience and the ability to work for change.
 It is curious that in New York during the famed Stonewall riots of 1969 when gays fought back against the police raiding one of their bars, it was mainly the drag queens who started and carried out most of the violence.
-Street people have more reason to be angry; they're the first to be harassed by the police.
+Street people have more reason to be angry, they're the first to be harassed by the police.
 They have no jobs to lose, no prestige to worry about.
 They're on the bottom of the social ladder, so to speak.

 Heather's views on men are similar to Carolyn's.
 "I would prefer to go out with a less butch man."
 She dislikes machismo in men and thus prefers the company of gay males.
-She describes herself as "outwardly aggressive and very independent.'
+She describes herself as "outwardly aggressive and very independent."

 Carolyn and Heather also differ from other transsexuals in their insistence in not being treated the way women have been traditionally treated by men.
 Harlow, the famous Philadelphia transsexual, once said she enjoyed having men open doors for her.
-I've waited too long to have doors opened for me and cigarettes lit for me."
+"I've waited too long to have doors opened for me and cigarettes lit for me."
 Heather, on the other hand, feels that whoever is nearest the door should open it, for politeness sake only.

 Heather identifies with the more glamorous types of women: Marilyn Monroe and Cybil Shepherd.
 She once went through a period where she bleached her hair and tried to imitate Marilyn Monroe.
-Now she says she merely wants to be herself.
-Carolyn's heroines are mostly feminists, or women who have contributed to the women's cause, such as singer Helen Reddy.
+Now she says she wants merely to be herself.
+Carolyn's heroes are mostly feminists, or women who have contributed to the women's cause, such as singer Helen Reddy.
 I think many transsexuals imitate famous movie stars because it's simply more exciting and more prestigious to do so.
 There's more status in looking like Marilyn Monroe than there is in looking like the average woman on the street, although one will probably "pass" better if one looks average.
-The movie star phase is short-lived, however.
+The movie star phase is short lived, however.
 Most above all else want to be individualistic.

 Sandy is tall, white, and has a quiet feminine manner about her.
-She has not yet developed physically into a voman as totally as Heather has.
-She miles a lot - a gentle smile that eassures.
-She is an extremely warm erson.
+She has not yet developed physically into a woman as totally as Heather has.
+She smiles a lot--a gentle smile that reassures.
+She is an extremely warm person.

 Sandy has had a slightly different background than either Carolyn or Heather.
-She fares from Bethlehem, Pa.
+She fares from Bethlehem, Pennsylvania.
 At four she got into her mother's clothes.
-Not just part way, as Heather did, but "the whole thing" - dresses, shoes, lipstick, etc. She never had girls' toys though she wanted to have some dolls and a doll house.
+Not just part way, as Heather did, but "the whole thing"--dresses, shoes, lipstick, etc. She never had girls' toys though she wanted to have some dolls and a doll house.
 She did, however, compensate by playing games with herself and spending a lot of time enjoying the beauty of nature.
 She especially loved the willow trees.